 - Paprika, to taste

-- Preheat your oven to 400 degrees and spray a baking dish with cooking spray.
+- Preheat the oven.
+Preheat your oven to 400 degrees and spray a baking dish with cooking spray.

-- Next mix your maple syrup, dijon mustard and garlic together.
-(Reserve some of your glaze to serve with the salmon later.)
+- Make the glaze.
+Mix the maple syrup, dijon mustard and garlic together then set it aside.
+(Reserve some of the glaze in a separate bowl or make another batch of glaze to serve with the salmon later.)

-- Then place your salmon fillets in the dish (skin side down if using fillets with skin) and brush your glaze over the top.
-Sprinkle salt, pepper and paprika over each fillet.
+- Prepare the salmon.
+Place the salmon fillets in your prepared dish (skin side down if using salmon with skin) and brush your glaze over the top.
+Season each fillet with salt, pepper, paprika and dried dill (if using).

-- Next place your dish in the oven and bake for 10-12 minutes or until the salmon flakes easily with a fork.
+- Bake.
+Place your dish in the oven and bake for 10-12 minutes or until the salmon is cooked through and flakes easily with a fork.

-- Serve immediately with your reserved sauce on the side.
+- Serve.
+Serve immediately with your reserved glaze drizzled over the top.